-They are innocent published authors (yet again), who are being used by click farms.
+They are innocent published authors (yet again) who are being used by click farms.

-They have been used for some time to click and download free ebooks to increase sales rank,
+They have been used for some time to click and download free ebooks to increase sales rank.

-However, they are now being used more and more to read, well, only the first and last pages, of Kindle Unlimited ebooks, and thus earning a full payment from Amazon for a fully read ebook.
+Well, only the first and last pages of Kindle Unlimited ebooks, and thus earning a full payment from Amazon for a fully read ebook.

 Even though you may be playing by all the rules, if your ebook is selected (targeted) as a prawn by one of these click farms, expect Amazon to take action.